Dr. Matthew Stampe D.Ac

-Matthew Stampe L.Ac, Dipl.
+Dr. Matthew Stampe D.Ac, Dipl.
 Ac.
-NCCAOM, LMT is both a LMT (Licensed Massage Therapist) with Virginia Department of Health’s Board of Nursing (2006), and and LAc (Licensed Acupuncturist) with Virginia Department of Health’s Board of Medicine (2019).
+NCCAOM, LMT is a L.Ac (Licensed Acupuncturist) with Virginia Department of Health’s Board of Medicine (2019) and a LMT (Licensed Massage Therapist) with Virginia Department of Health’s Board of Nursing (2006).
 He has been nationally certified under the National Certification Board for Massage Therapy and Bodywork (NCBTMB).
 He has completed his National acupuncture certification with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) and is a Diplomate of Acupuncture (Dipl.
 Ac.
 NCCAOM).

 “I believe acupuncture works best with a series of treatments with dietary and lifestyle adjustments, along with teaching patients some basic acupressure and qigong.”
 Matt often says.